intel/linux-npu-driver/docs/overview.md

 <details>
 <summary>Firmware version mismatch</summary>

-User might uses different kernel and firmware configuration for NPU device.
-In case the user received following error message:
+The user can use different kernel and firmware combination for NPU device.
+The user might receive the following error message:

 ```
 ERROR!
 MAPPED_INFERENCE_VERSION is NOT compatible with the ELF Expected: 6.1.0 vs received: 7.0.0